uditgaurav/hce-api-template/README.md

 - `WORKFLOW_ID`
 - `HCE_ENDPOINT`

-- Please refer [step 1](https://uditgaurav.github.io/hce-api-template//#api-to-launch-chaos-experiment) to know how can we get the values of different tunables.
+- Please refer [derive tunables](https://uditgaurav.github.io/hce-api-template//#derive-tunables) section to know how you can get the values of the above tunables.

 ```